adam-p/yesterday-i-learned/chemistry.md

+1. Use [disiamylborane](https://en.wikipedia.org/wiki/Disiamylborane) to turn terminal alkynes into aldehydes.
+1. [Diethyl ether](https://en.wikipedia.org/wiki/Diethyl_ether) can be used as a general anesthetic.
+1. [Isovaleric acid](https://en.wikipedia.org/wiki/3-Methylbutanoic_acid) is your cheesy feet smell.
+1. [Diethylene glycol](https://en.wikipedia.org/wiki/Diethylene_glycol) is a poisonous diol that can be dissolved in almost everything.
+1. [Sodium thiopental](https://en.wikipedia.org/wiki/Sodium_thiopental) is a lethal injection used in the US.
+1. Tubes must be inserted in pairs in a [centrifuge](https://en.wikipedia.org/wiki/Laboratory_centrifuge#Microcentrifuge_tubes) so they spin balanced.
 1. There is no such thing as a "frame of reference" for a photon.
 Photons do not have positions.
 1. [Thioacetone](https://en.wikipedia.org/wiki/Thioacetone) is a molecule so stinky that few have studied it.
 1. If you charge a lithium ion battery to 60% and stop, the wear is 0.1 cycles worth.
 70%?
 0.14.
 [80%?
 0.26.](https://accubattery.zendesk.com/hc/en-us/articles/210384245-Quick-start-infographic?mobile_site=false) 85%?
 0.35.
 90%?
 0.48.
 95%?
 0.66.
 100%?
 1, obviously.
 Battery life still depends on the actual hours since made, so just because 1/0.26 = 3.84, it doesn't mean you get a battery that lasts 3.8x longer (more like 2).
 The equation appears to follow `y = 0.0027 * e^{5.8x}`.